davidjkenner/davidjkenner.github.io/_posts/2019-04-01-installing-mysql-from-the-cli.md

 # Remove anonymous users:

  mysql> DELETE FROM mysql.user WHERE User='';

-Remove the test database and access to it:
+# Remove the test database and access to it:
  mysql> DROP DATABASE test;
  mysql> DELETE FROM mysql.db WHERE Db='test' OR Db='test\\_%';

-Disallow root login remotely:
+# Disallow root login remotely:
  mysql> DELETE FROM mysql.user WHERE User='root' AND Host NOT IN ('localhost', '127.0.0.1', '::1');

-Do not forget to reload the privileges tables to apply the changes:
+# Do not forget to reload the privileges tables to apply the changes:
  mysql> FLUSH PRIVILEGES;

-Change your root user password.
+# Change your root user password.

-It is strongly recommended that you do not have empty passwords for any user accounts when using the server for any production work.

-If you do not need remote access, uncomment the line
+# If you do not need remote access, uncomment the line

  #bind-address=127.0.0.1
 in the MySQL configuration file to only listen for connections on the local machine.
 Restart the server once done.